Skip to main content

 The following query on the unsupported field will not work:

-await prisma.$queryRaw`SELECT location FROM Country;`
+await prisma.$queryRaw`SELECT location FROM Country;`;

 Instead, cast Unsupported fields to any supported Prisma Client type, if your Unsupported column supports the cast.